lorescri/University-mathematics-projects/Mathematics 19-20/Numerical calculus/README.md

 differentiation and integration.
 This section is dedicated to providing the practical skills for implementing numerical algorithms in a computational environment, addressing scientific applications.

+##
+This section includes a file in which I demonstrate the skills learnt during this university course.